About Me

 Advisor: Dr. Tanu Malik | GPA: 3.9/4.0

-Research: Trustworthy AI, LLM Efficiency, Reproducibility
+Research: Agentic AI Systems, Trustworthy AI, Autonomous Experimentation, Reproducibility

 Funded by NASA, NSF, and Department of Defense